rosette-api/java/publish/README.md

 already gone through internal dev/test with proper jira verification and PR review/merge in the internal git repo.

+For any bindings where the package manager requires a unique version, update the version in the relevant place before continuing.

 When you are ready to publish, you should be on the master branch that contains the newly merged pull request, if not checkout that hasg/tag.
 This ensures the right files getting published to external github and